d3/d3-selection/README.md

 <a name="selection_classed" href="#selection_classed">#</a> <i>selection</i>.<b>classed</b>(<i>classes</i>[, <i>value</i>])

-Assigns or unassigns the specified CSS *classes* on the selected elements by setting the `class` attribute or modifying the `classList` property as appropriate.
+If a *value* is specified, assigns or unassigns the specified CSS *classes* on the selected elements by setting the `class` attribute or modifying the `classList` property and returns this selection.
 The specified *classes* is a string of space-separated class names.
 For example, to add the classes `foo` and `bar` to the selected elements:

 ```js
 selection.classed("foo bar", true);
 ```

-If a *value* is specified, sets whether or not the specified *classes* are associated with the selected elements.
 If the *value* is truthy, then all elements are assigned the specified *classes*; otherwise, the *classes* are unassigned from all selected elements.
 If the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to assign or unassign classes on each element.
 For example, to randomly associate the class *foo* with on average half the selected elements:

 ```js
 selection.classed("foo", function() { return Math.random(); });
 ```

-If a *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class(es).
+If a *value* is not specified, returns true if and only if the first (non-null) selected element has the specified *classes*.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="selection_style" href="#selection_style">#</a> <i>selection</i>.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

-If a *value* is specified, sets the style property with the specified *name* to the specified *value* on the selected elements.
+If a *value* is specified, sets the style property with the specified *name* to the specified *value* on the selected elements and returns this selection.
 If the *value* is a constant, then all elements are given the same style value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string `important` (without the exclamation point).

+If a *value* is not specified, returns the current computed value of the specified style property for the first non-null element in the selection.
+This is generally useful only if you know the selection contains exactly one element.
+Note that **the computed value may be different than the previously-set value**, particularly if the style property was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).

 Note that CSS styles typically have associated units.
 For example, `3px` is a valid stroke-width property value, while `3` is not.
 Although some browsers implicitly assign the `px` (pixel) unit to numeric values, not all browsers do: IE, for example, throws an “invalid arguments” error and stops executing!

-If a *value* is not specified, returns the current *computed* value of the specified style property for the first non-null element in the selection.
-This is generally useful only if you know the selection contains exactly one element.
-Note that the computed value may be *different* than the value that was previously set, particularly if the style property was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).

 <a name="selection_property" href="#selection_property">#</a> <i>selection</i>.<b>property</b>(<i>name</i>[, <i>value</i>])